-Black Bean Tacos come together in 15 minutes and make an incredibly easy, and delicious, cheesy baked taco.
-Served with an optional creamy avocado sauce, these meatless tacos are PERFECT for busy nights!
+Black Bean Tacos come together in 15 minutes to make an incredibly easy, healthy, and delicious quick meal.
+Made with simple pantry staples, these bean tacos are a perfect dinner to pull together for busy nights.

 Healthy Black Bean Tacos

 Black bean tacos are one of the simplest dinner recipes and often a meal I fall back on when I am low on time or energy.

 They are made in just 15 minutes with staples you probably already have in in your pantry.

 While the thought of bean tacos may seem a bit boring or bland, these tacos are surprisingly full of flavor.
 The beans are perfectly spiced, the taco shells are toasted and cheesy and the toppings add freshness.